 Nursing home cases are medical malpractice cases in Maryland.
 You have to file in Maryland Health Claims Arbitration and follow the malpractice statute.
 But bed sore cases are the exact opposite of medical malpractice cases.
 In a malpractice case against a doctor, the presumption the patient or the patient’s family must overcome is that the doctor is competent and did her very best.
 You start behind the eight-ball and need to present overwhelming facts to win.
 It is hard to win jump ball medical malpractice cases even in victim-friendly jurisdictions.

 It is just the opposite in nursing home cases.
 Juries go into nursing homes assuming that the nursing home probably made a mistake.
 There is a good reason for this.
 The quality of nursing homes in Maryland and throughout the country is awful.
 We have a small number of good nursing homes and a large number of awful facilities that mistreat and neglect their residents on a daily basis.
-Our worst nursing homes are not hiring the best of the worst, but the worst of the worst and then people are charged with the life and safely of our elderly.
+Our worst nursing homes are not hiring the best of the worst, but the worst of the worst and then people are charged with the life and safety of our elderly.
 It is a mess.
 Everyone gets it.

 A cousin of this effect is how the medical records in nursing home cases read.
 Doctors in medical malpractices instinctively cover for each other.
 Autopsies and subsequent treatment notes are written with malpractice considerations in mind.
 Make no mistake about it.
 As bitter as I often get about this, I do understand the instinct to protect your own.
 If I don’t protect this doctor who might be accused, the thinking goes, who is going to protect me when I get blamed for something?
 In nursing home cases, doctors are more willing to blame the nursing home for poor care.
 When a patient gets harmed or killed by malpractice by someone other than a doctor, it makes doctors mad.

 Another driving force that makes nursing home cases so appealing is that these nursing homes are terrified to go to trial.
 These cases almost always settle before trial.
-So if you are a lawyer who is willing to go to trial and you have track record of success to support that willingness besides just bluster and the result is often a very favorable settlement.
+So if you are a lawyer who is willing to go to trial and you have a track record of success to support that willingness besides just bluster and the result is often a very favorable settlement.

 Finally, bed sore should not get out of control in the absence of negligence.
 Yeah, yeah, it CAN happen without negligence, a fact that every single defense expert in nursing home cases is quick to point out.
-But those case are exceptions that usually jump of the page based on distinctly unique facts.
+But those cases are exceptions that usually jump of the page based on distinctly unique facts.
 Most bed sore cases are because the nursing home screwed up.

 - Settlement value of nursing home cases